-Model and Serial Number – Rolex watches have a sealed back case.
+Rolex watches have a sealed back case.
 Very few sellers can easily open the case to show the movement, so we have to look carefully at the outside of the case.
 Rolex etches the model (case) number between the lugs at 12 o’clock and the serial number between the lugs at 6 o’clock.
 After 2005, Rolex started to engrave the serial number on the inside bezel under the crystal at 6 o’clock.
 A fake Rolex often has an incorrect model case number that can be detected with a simple Google search.
 Looking up the model case number will let us see if it corresponds to the same model or a different one.

 Rolex reference number between lugs

-Lettering on the Dial – On a genuine Rolex, the printed lettering on the dial should be precise with very clean edges (easily seen under high magnification).
+On a genuine Rolex, the printed lettering on the dial should be precise with very clean edges (easily seen under high magnification).

 The serial and case reference numbers, located between the lugs are engraved with great detail and are sharp.
 On a fake Rolex, these numbers often look like they have been sand-blasted or roughly etched into the case.
 As you can see in the example below, the engraving between the lugs of a genuine Rolex features very fine lines, which catch the light in a manner similar to a diamond-cut edge.
 However, many counterfeits will feature a sandy acid-etched appearance, as seen in the example below.
 Furthermore, the spacing on these numbers is often too close together.
 It is worth mentioning that counterfeiters frequently use the SAME numbers on their watches.

 The hologram can be easily identified by viewing it from different angles, thus causing the background pattern to change.
-Most counterfeit stickers are not holograms, but rather simply a repetitious Rolex pattern that does not change in appearance when viewed from different angles.
+Most counterfeit stickers are not holograms.
+Instead, they are rather simply a repetitious Rolex pattern that does not change in appearance when viewed from different angles.

-However, Rolex discontinued its use of holograms as counterfeiters became much better at reproducing it.
-So now use of a hologram for a post-2007 watch is a sign that it is a fake Rolex, not genuine.
+However, Rolex discontinued its use of holograms as counterfeiters became much better at reproducing them.
+So now the use of a hologram for a post-2007 watch is a sign that it is a fake Rolex, not genuine.
 For example, if you see a Blue/Black “Batman” bezel only launched in 2015, you know it is counterfeit, despite the genuine-looking hologram.

-If you have the chance to compare a real Rolex with a fake one, you will be able to see the differences by checking all these points, but it is often hard to tell a real vs. fake Rolex unless you know what to look for.
+If you have the chance to compare a real Rolex with a fake one, you will be able to see the differences by checking all these points.
+But it is often hard to tell a real vs. fake Rolex unless you know what to look for.
 The best advice is to work with someone knowledgeable and trustworthy.
 What always works, is to keep in mind: “If it’s too good to be true, it probably isn’t.”

-That is exactly why we at Worthy.com, an online auction house and luxury marketplace, authenticate everything that goes through our doors.
+That is exactly why we at Worthy authenticate everything that goes through our doors.
 Every watch is checked at CentralWatch in Manhattan, just a few blocks away from our NY headquarters.But that’s not the only reason why Worthy is the best place to sell your Rolex.
 Click to learn more about how selling your Rolex with Worthy can get you the most money for your watch

-©2011-2019 Worthy, Inc. All rights reserved.
+©2011-2022 Worthy, Inc. All rights reserved.

-Worthy, Inc. operates from 20 W 37 St., 12th Floor, New York, NY 10018
+Worthy, Inc. operates from 45 W 45th St, 4th Floor New York, NY 10036